neil90/Text2Hive/README.md

  - If tableType is internal then dest (HDFS) is ignored and it instead moves the folder to hive warehouse directory
  - dbTable requires both database and tablename
  - If isHeaders is yes then will assume the file(s) have the header in the first line of the file if not will create its own
- - If Kerberos is required please specify Keytab
+ - If Kerberos is required please specify Keytabi
+ - Files in src folder are all expected to be the same